chanzuckerberg/idseq-cli/README.md

 ### (1) Install and configure the Amazon Web Services Command Line Interface (AWS CLI):

 Installation instructions here (https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 Verify it works by running `aws help`, which should display usage instructions.
-You do not need to set up AWS credentials.
+You do not need to set up AWS credentials unless you are using the bulk upload mode.

 ### (2) Install the IDseq CLI: